sankar-inorg/ServiceCustomer/Java SpringBoot Basics.md

         - typeID - ResourceIdentifierBuilder

 Update
-    - Play with the API - Return Type and Draft - Documentation
+    - Play with the API - Return Type and Update - Documentation
     - Model/DTO - JSON PayLoad
     - To Fetch the Version - API Call
     - Create the Action --> Action Builder - Use the JSON Payload